 If you’re using food as a way to manage stress, you might be wondering: Why do I want to eat when I’m stressed?
 How can I stop stress-eating?
 What can I do to reduce stress instead of eating?

-We’ve partnered with WW (Weight Watchers Reimagined) to help you learn why you eat when stress is high and what you can do to change this behavior.
+Read on to learn why you eat when stress is high and what you can do to change this beWhavior.

 Feeling anxious, worried, and stressed isn’t a great combination, especially when your favorite snack food is nearby.
 When you eat to satisfy an emotional need, the relief it may provide is often temporary.